Cor85/Cor85/README.md

 <!--
 **Cor85/Cor85** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Actualmente, estudio Desarrollo de apicaciones multiplataforma.
+**Actualmente, estudio Desarrollo de apicaciones multiplataforma**

+# Nuevas habilidades en desarrollo

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...